-Provide independent challenge of levels of assurance provided by 1st and 2nd line
+Provide independent challenge o levels of assurance provided by 1st and 2nd line

-Review application of methodologies, processes and the ultimate integrity of the data Review of 1st and 2nd line assurance activities processes.
+Review application of methodologies, processes and the ultimate integrity of the data

+Review of 1st and 2nd line assurance activities

+Ensure that reported data is consistent with base data in the Company's systems processes.
 These processes are outlined below and the outcome of the assurance is set out in our assurance summary in appendix A.